microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

       - CAS the RC record to be removed to be Sealed.
 This will cause any other operations to retry.
       - CAS the preceding RC record to point to the to-be-removed RC record's .PreviousAddress (standard singly-linked-list operations)
       - CAS the now-removed RC record to be Invalid.
+      - We only actually transfer records from the RC prefix to the LockTable if there is an active `ManualFasterOperations` session at the time `ReadCacheEvict` is called; otherwise there will be no locks.
+However, we must already traverse the `ReadCache` records, and it is possible for a new `ManualFasterOperations` session to start during the duration of `ReadCacheEvict`, so there is no benefit to checking for the no-`ManualFasterOperations` case (unlike [Main Log Evictions](#main-log-evictions), which can avoid page scans by checking for this).

 The above covers single-record operations on the RC prefix.
 Two-record operations occur when we must outsplice one record and insplice another, because the value for a record in the RC prefix is updated, e.g. Upsert updating a record in the ReadOnly region or RMW doing a CopyUpdater (of mutable or readonly), or either of these operating updating a key that is in the RC prefix chain.
 The considerations here are:
 - Updating an RC record: